HusseinKasim/Mobile-Store-Seller-System/README.md

 # MobileStoreSellerSystem
-Project Made for Systems Analysis and Design Course
+Project made for Systems Analysis and Design course